Pulsar Constraints on Screened Modified Gravity: Introduction

-Here we calculate the scalar energy change in a finite volume per unit time for screened modified gravity models with canonical kinetic terms, therefore excluding k-essence and Galileon type models subject to the Vainshtein mechanism\cite{deRham:2012fg,deRham:2012fw}, and find that it depends on both the gradient of the scalar field and its time derivative.
-The gradient is generated by the binary system and leads to a $1/r$ decrease of the field in the far away regime.
-As the gravitational charge of screened objects such as neutron stars and white dwarfs is tiny, the usual monopole, dipole and quadrupole contributions to the scalar radiation are negligible.
-The contribution due to the time dependence of Newton's constant is also irrelevant.
-The only time dependence which is of relevance to the energy loss is entirely due to the cosmological evolution of the field background value.
-In the absence of cosmological dynamics, hardly any scalar energy flow would be induced as the screened gravitational charge of each object is minute.
-It turns out, and this is the main result of this paper, that the induced $\dot P$ is small enough when the range of the scalar force is smaller than 1 Mpc, .
+We calculate the scalar energy change in a finite volume per unit time and find that it depends on both the gradient of the scalar field and its time derivative.
+The gradient is generated by the binary system and leads to a $1/r$ decrease of the field in the local environment.
+The time dependence is related to the variation of the scalar charge and eventually the mass of the scalar field in the galactic halo.
+This has an effect on the time drift of the orbital period, $P$, of the binary system.
+We find that the induced $\dot P$ is small enough to comply with the measured values when the range of the scalar force in the Milky Way is less than $7.10^5/\beta_G^{1/2} $ Mpc.
+Models such as \cite{Brax:2012mq,Brax:2013yja} where both the mass and matter coupling are very large are difficult to probe in astrophysical tests or laboratory experiments \cite{Mota:2006fz} and so this bound provides a new window into previously unexplored models.
+That being said, we ultimately find that tests of the equivalence principle in the solar system are more constraining that the bounds deduced from binary pulsars and pulsar-white dwarf systems.

 The paper is arranged as follows.
-In the first section, we evaluate the rate of change of the scalar energy in a classical setting.
-We then reassess the argument for binary systems in the relativistic case.
-Using tomography we relate the change of energy to the cosmological range of the scalar force.
-Finally we apply our results to the cases of binary pulsars and pulsar-white dwarf systems and deduce a bound on the range of the scalar interaction on cosmological scales.
+In the next section, we evaluate the rate of change of the scalar energy in the classical and relativistic cases focusing on the scalar flux from binary systems in particular.
+Only part of this flux has an effect on the gravitational potential energy; most of it compensates the change of the bulk scalar energy.
+In the binary case, this allows us to relate the rate of change of the period $P$ to the local variation of the scalar charge, which is linked to the range of the scalar force.
+Finally we apply these results to the cases of binary pulsars and pulsar-white dwarf systems and deduce a bound on the range of the scalar interaction in the Milky Way.
+We conclude by discussing this bound in relation to current galactic and solar-system tests of these theories.